What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 1. Application risks

 If your employer filed an H-1B visa application before the proclamation took effect on September 21, 2025, you’re safe and your employer won’t have to pay a $100,000 fee.
-However, if your petition is still in progress, you may be affected by the new changes.
+However, if your petition is still in progress or requires consular or port-of-entry processing, you may be affected by the new changes.

 2. Halted hiring